 Software engineering is concerned with how to build the very large software systems that are used throughout commerce and industry.
 Software engineers are the professionals behind this industry.
 As a software engineer you would lead the development of these very large systems so that they are delivered on time, within budget, and are both reliable and maintainable.
 Software engineering covers not only the technical aspects of building these software systems, but also management and teamwork skills.

 In this degree, you learn all the fundamentals of computer science, with an emphasis on the skills required for successful software engineers.
 Graduates from the MEng programme are expected to be the future leaders of the IT industry so you must be academically strong.
-In a typical year, 30% of our MEng students graduate with first-class Honours.

 Meet the robots: